 |Glenelg Country||Oldfields||Towson Catholic|

 St. Vincent Pallotti joined the league soon thereafter as a full member in 2002.
 Arlington Baptist dropped out of the league in 2005 after winning back to back C Conference basketball titles.
 Annapolis Area Christian joined the IAAM a year later in 2006, and the league roster remained at 31 until Towson Catholic was forced to exit after the school’s sudden closing in the summer of 2009, bringing the Association back to its original number of 30 schools.
 In November 2010, Indian Creek School was accepted as a Provisional Member and beginning in 2012-13 will be the 33rd member in the 12-year history of the league.
 In October 2016, the announcement was made that Seton Keough High School would be closing at the end of the academic year.
 With confirmation of their closing, after securing numerous championships and putting forth so many excellent teams, SKHS closed their doors June 2016.
 The IAAM Heads of School, in May 2017, unanimously voted Gerstell Academy in as the next Provisional Member through the 2017-18 Academic Year.
-Full Membership for Gerstell will take place May 2018 for the Fall 2018.
+The Full Membership vote for Gerstell Academy took place in May 2018 for league competition in the Fall 2018.